Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 For people that are only having a little fun and memorizing a few phrases to impress their partner’s relatives, this will likely be fine.

 However, for people that are serious about speaking a new language, you’ll likely want to upgrade to the Pro account.
-And honestly, if you’re going to upgrade, there are more robust and effective options on the market, such as Rocket Languages and Pimsleur.
+And if you’re considering upgrading, you may find more robust and effective options on the market, such as Rocket Languages and Pimsleur.

 No Real Opportunity For Conversational Practice